-Join Adam Crespi for an in-depth discussion in this video Unwrapping the sides, part of Game Prop Creation in Maya.
+Join Adam Crespi for an in-depth discussion in this video Unwrapping the sides, part of Maya: Game Prop Creation.

 I'm deep in unwrapping the gas pump, and I'm going to put on the temporary material so I can tell what I am doing a little bit better.
 I have unwrapped the front, and I need to unwrap the sides and top and get them laid out.
 What I will start out with though, is selecting the object, right-clicking, and choosing Assign New Material.
 I'll put a blinn material on, sliding the nameless slider up at the top of the Assign New Material dialog and clicking on blinn.
 I'll scroll over, and there's the attributes on my blinn.
 What I have also done and here is to delete the history, as it did say poly tweak and extrude and so forth.
 And I really didn't need to go back to it; I just need the polygons.